top of page

 Is the festival really free?

-We call it 'mostly free'.
-There are some headline concerts that you have to pay for, but it would be perfectly possible to attend the whole festival and have a really good time without ever paying at all.
+We call it 'mainly free'.
+There are some headline concerts that are ticketed, but it would be perfectly possible to attend the whole festival and have a really good time without ever paying at all.
 Even if you buy all the tickets, the festival is still extraordinary value.
-There are concerts, workshops, a ceilidh, sessions, a guided walk, singarounds, dance groups.
+There are concerts, workshops, ceilidhs, sessions, a guided walk, singarounds, dance groups.

 So how do you pay for it?

 Firstly, sponsorship.
 We are very grateful to our sponsors - see the foot of every page.
-Secondly, bucket rattling - we make collections at as many events as possible, though there are often more events going on than there are committee members to attend them with a bucket.
-It's always done with a smile and nobody minds if you don't put any money in.
+Secondly, bucket donation collection. - we make collections at as many events as possible.
+We also now have the convenience of making a cash free donation through our QR codes.
 Thirdly, fundraising events throughout the year.
-Fishguard Folk Singers, for example, give all their income from paid gigs to the festival.
 Finally, advertising revenue from the programme and other minor sources.

-None of it would be possible without many hours of unpaid hard work by the committee and helpers who are all volunteers.
+None of it would be possible without many hours of unpaid hard work by the committee and our volunteers.

 If I don't buy tickets in advance, can I get them at the Festival?

 Paying on the door is nearly always an option, but we can't guarantee that we won't sell out.
-A better option is to buy them from Theatr Gwaun, either over the counter or via their website as in 2024 both headline acts sold out.
+A better option is to buy tickets following the links on our website, our facebook page, or from Theatr Gwaun, either over the counter or via their website.
+Be advised though, in 2024 both headline acts sold out before the festival weekend.

 I fancy playing in a session but I'm afraid it'll be too fast.